gomorpheus/morpheus-docs/troubleshooting/Deleting_Instances.rst

 ..
 IMPORTANT:: Deleting an Instance a with Virtual Machines in it will always try to delete the actual Virtual Machines.

 Instances are managed resources that may have one or multiple Virtual Machines associated.
-Since the vm's in the Instance are managed by |morphues|, deleting an Instance a with Virtual Machines in it will always try to delete the actual Virtual Machines.
+Since the vm's in the Instance are managed by |morpheus|, deleting an Instance a with Virtual Machines in it will always try to delete the actual Virtual Machines.

 There are scenarios where deleting, or attempting to delete the associated Virtual Machines is not desired: